-Learn how to build a barn door with affordable lumber and minimal tools.
+Learn how to build an easy DIY barn door with affordable lumber and minimal tools.
 Scroll down to download the FREE plans and apply the process to build a barn door that fits your own space.

-Maybe building a barn door is outside of your comfort zone, too, or else you wouldn’t be here :).
+Maybe DIY barn doors are a little outside of your comfort zone, too.
 Stick with me and you’ll see that it’s do-able, with beginner woodworking skills.
 Read ahead to learn the process, along with some tips and tricks to avoid making the same mistakes I made (Hint: Keep reading to find out the big mistake I made on this project.
 Don’t do what I did.)

 Affiliate links included for your convenience.
 Click here to read the full disclosure

 (1) sheet 3/4″ Plywood (a step up from the cheapest quality)

 (3) 1″x 8″x 8′ straight select pine boards